SunStarSys/www/content/essays/devops.md

 horizontal scaling by deploying the same container across collections of hosts is an immediately achievable first-class feature of MSA frameworks based on Docker.

-### Measure, Curb and Control Firefighting Efforts
+### Measure, Curb and Control Firefighting Efforts, Both Real and Practiced

 One of the other key things to recognize is to distinguish between *planned* and *unplanned* work in any of your productivity tracking metrics, and how